avrilcoghlan/LittleBookofRBioinformatics/src/chapter4.rst

 as "A", the second element as "C", etc.).
 Therefore, to align the *E. coli* and *S. typhi* chorismate lyase proteins, we first need to convert the vectors *coliseq* and *vectorseq* into strings.
-We can do this using the c2s() function in the SeqinR library:
+We can do this using the c2s() function in the SeqinR package:

 ::